 Risk Factors for High Blood Pressure During Pregnancy

-If you had high blood pressure before you became pregnant, it’s likely to continue to be a factor throughout your pregnancy.
+Of course, if you had high blood pressure before you became pregnant, it’s likely to continue to be a factor throughout your pregnancy.
 Other risk factors include:

 - Being pregnant after age 40